ColinShaw/deep-recycle/README.md

 backgrounds, things that are at a way too large or small scale, etc.  Some categories, like city streets, need additional care since they often contain trash, and we don't want the background images to have trash since we are going to overlay trash on these landscape backgrounds.
+For the trash photos you don't need to keep all that many.
+You want to discard the ones that have a lot of spaces and distractions.
+Once you narrow those down you are going to want to crop the images so that they contain only trash, as we will be sampling blobs out of them.